State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 Palm Beach County's daily cases increased by 129 one day after 379.
 On Sept.
 28, the rise was 27.

-Florida's new hospitalizations rose by 188 compared with137 the day before.
-The state reported Thursday there are currently 2,071 hospitalized with a primary diagnosis of COVID-19, which is 54 less than Wednesday.
+Florida's new hospitalizations rose by 188 compared with 137 the day before.
+The state reported Friday there are currently 2,120 hospitalized with a primary diagnosis of COVID-19, which is 49 more than Thursday.

 Deaths